 Disputes include land deterioration or land condition, weed growth, financial benefits flowing from the use of the land or making of improvements, and termination of the tenancy.

-Download and complete an NCAT Commercial List Application Form.
-Applications can be lodged at any NCAT Registry Office, NSW Fair Trading or Service NSW Centre.
+Download and complete an application form.
+Lodge your application at any NCAT Registry Office, NSW Fair Trading or Service NSW Centre.

 Commercial List Application Form [PDF, 240kB]

 Fees are payable for agricultural tenancy applications.
 View the fees and charges schedule or apply for a fee waiver.